 WEF DAVOS 2014: Panel chaired by John McArthur, UN Foundation.

 This time it is about a more formal session, with the usual WEF seating on leather (I am not sure it actually is leather, and they are not supposed to be comfortable), and a good crowd in the room.
-The session was public and you can watch it on the WEF website.
+The session was public.

 The discussion was about silos, single issue thinking without a proper consideration for the context.
 Such silos are often in our minds; at the same time, silos and fragmentation are still prevalent in the institutional/bureaucratic setup.
 A couple of years ago, UN Secretary General Ban Ky Moon told us here in Davos, for instance, that there are 16 different units in the UN looking after water, often with very little communication and understanding among them.